 Mr. Skiano has been involved in numerous music festivals, including the the Mainly Mozart Festival, The Peninsula Music Festival, the Britt Music Festival, and Festival Lyrique-en-Mer.
 As a soloist, he has been featured with ensembles in the United States, France, Germany, and Switzerland.
 In 2010, Skiano was a guest artist at the Oklahoma Clarinet Symposium and he was a featured soloist with the Baton Rouge Symphony at the 2014 International Clarinet Association Convention.
 Mr. Skiano has also been featured several times as a soloist with the Detroit Symphony.

 Mr. Skiano has served on the faculty of the Cincinnati College-Conservatory of Music, and at the schools of music at James Madison University and the College of William and Mary.
-An active presenter and clinician, he continues to present masterclasses and workshops at universities all across the United States, and will be a visiting Adjunct Professor of Clarinet at Oakland University in the fall.
+An active presenter and clinician, he continues to present masterclasses and workshops at universities all across the United States.

 As a Buffet Group and Vandoren Artist, Ralph Skiano performs exclusively on Buffet Crampon clarinets and Vandoren reeds and mouthpieces.